 The four nature reserves in Singapore are green sanctuaries that preserve the island’s natural heritage.
 Protected by law, the Central Catchment Nature Reserve, Bukit Timah Nature Reserve, Sungei Buloh Wetland Reserve and Labrador Nature Reserve serve as homes for native species of Singapore wildlife such as the pangolin, colugo and macaques.
-Each nature reserve in Singapore also provide nature-lovers with an opportunity to experience the outdoors and gain an appreciation of Singapore biodiversity.
+Each nature reserve in Singapore also provides nature-lovers with an opportunity to experience the outdoors and gain an appreciation of Singapore biodiversity.

 Four Nature Reserves in Singapore